 The probe is covered and a lubricant is used before it is inserted.
 The transvaginal ultrasound is inserted a short distance from your reproductive organs and produces very sharp, clear images on the monitoring screen.
 Even the smallest fibroids and certain other abnormalities can be detected.
 Ultrasound examinations are relatively painless and take only a few minutes to perform.

 What does a transvaginal ultrasound feel like?

 The scanning probe feels much like a tampon as it is inserted into your vagina.
 Once it’s completely inserted you may feel some slight pressure.
 If you are allergic to latex, be sure to tell your doctor, nurse, and technician before the test.

 Does my bladder have to be full or empty during the test?

 For a transvaginal ultrasound, you will empty your bladder just before the procedure.

 When will I get the results of the test?

 The results are ready as soon as the test is over.
-At RMANJ all ultrasound tests are performed by a doctor who will briefly review the findings and next steps in your treatment.
+At RMA all ultrasound tests are performed by a doctor who will briefly review the findings and next steps in your treatment.